 Images should be stored in images

 folders close to the content where they are referenced.
-You can have multiple images
+Use multiple images

-folders in your project.
+folders throughout your project.
 For this task, we need an images

 folder at the root of the project.